ci-tz/my-gadget/storage trace/trace replayer/readme.md

  * **Input trace file format:**
    - 1: timestamp in ms
    - 2: disk ID (not used)
-   - 3: offset in bytes
+   - 3: offset in sectors
-   - 4: I/O size in bytes
+   - 4: I/O size in sectors
    - 5: r/w type, 1 for read and 0 for write
  * **Output log format:**
    - 1: timestamp in ms
    - 2: latency in us
    - 3: r/w type, 1 for read and 0 for write [[opposite of Fio]]
-   - 4: I/O size in bytes
+   - 4: I/O size in sectors
-   - 5: offset in bytes
+   - 5: offset in sectors